The Bridge to Nowhere & Forgotten Worlds - Kiwi Guide Stories

 Whangamomona is an amazing place, on my first visit many years ago I was leading a contracting crew and we were staying the night in the pub.
 On arrival we were told we were allowed one beer before having a shower as the pipes in the bathroom might freeze.
 Then after the shower we had to order dinner ASAP as the chef had to finish early because he wanted to watch “Coro”.

-After lunch my group departed not by bus but by railcarts which are like golf carts on a rail track.
+After lunch everyone (except me) departed by railcarts which are like golf carts on a rail track.
 It’s a great way to travel in the open air and a totally different perspective from travelling by road.
 On my first MoaTours trip some carts had to stop for sheep and the occasional wild pig on the tracks.

 There’s a coffee stop at “smoko” time in a bush clearing at Tangarakau, once home to hundreds of people in a mining community.
 The rail trip ends in Tokirima and you spend the next hour or so on the coach with me back to Taumarunui to an enjoyable BBQ at the motel, a great way to finish.